Disciplines within information technology

 Bachelor of IT Game Design & Development

-The latest technology and state-of-the-art facilities
+The latest technology and facilities

 Flexible study options